The Beauty of Graveyards: History and Mystery

 During the 16th, 17th, and early 18th centuries, written publications solidified the …

-One response to “The Beauty of Graveyards: History and Mystery”
+One thought on “The Beauty of Graveyards: History and Mystery

 1. I understand that at Pierre Lachaisse in France, there is a time limit on how long a person can remain buried there.
 After 100 years the plot is sold to the next generation